Vitality Life Insurance is exciting!

 Next up you ideally need to connect some form of step tracker to your account.
 I went with Fitbit Charge HR as a few of my friends had one.
 Although the Heart Rate doesn’t currently add anything to the policy.
 It was an interesting addition to my fitness improved.

 Finally, in terms of set up, you need to connect a Starbucks card to your accounts and confirm it.
 After all, you’ve looked at this for vitality benefits/rewards.
-Vitality have an app which is one of the easiest ways of tracking all the info.
+Vitality has an app which is one of the easiest ways of tracking all the info.

 Over the course of a week, you need to acrew 9 points to unlock your Starbucks drink and Cinema Tickets.
 With our policy that means 9 points between Catherine and myself, to earn two Starbucks and 4 cinema Tickets.
 To clarify that is 9 points in a week to get the reward.
 So next week I earn 9 points and get the reward again and again and again.
 Hopefully, you get the idea.